favonia/cloudflare-ddns/README.markdown

   - IP6_PROVIDER=local.iface:eth0
 ```

-Use a custom Docker network to change where outbound requests leave the container.
+If you want to change where outbound requests leave the container instead, see [Route outbound requests through a specific Docker network](#docker-network-routing).

-⚠️ `local.iface:<iface>` is still experimental.
+🧪 `local.iface:<iface>` is still experimental.

 ### 🔐 Cloudflare API Tokens